vahidhedayati/grails-queuemail-plugin/README.md

 Feel free to add other if statements and expand on the idea to other third party email plugin's or custom mail api's.
 The final else should be left as it is since it will return only when it hits a job that no longer matches your defined if statements.
-So in this example `'mailConfigExample2'` will hit the else block after 2 emails was sent via `sendGrid` because `executor.getSenderCount` would mark  `sendGrid` down and return `mailConfigExample2` for the next email's.
+So in this example `'mailConfigExample2'` will hit the else block after 2 email's was sent via `sendGrid` because `executor.getSenderCount` would mark  `sendGrid` down and return `mailConfigExample2` for the next email's.